giv2giv/giv2giv-rails/README.md

         rails s

+5. Start your console!

+        rails c

+**You must trigger the start of Neo4j in server and console for them to join the 'cluster'**

 ## Contributing

 Want to help out on development?
 Feel free to fork us, make changes, and submit pull requests!